 Index funds are passively managed since they track a market index.
 They are designed to yield an average return since they track an index.
 Actively managed funds have the goal of outperforming the market.
 Because they are passively managed and fund managers don’t have to do the research and stock selection that funds besides index funds require, they are relatively inexpensive from an expense ratio point of view.
 Most index funds have an expense ratio of around 0.2%.
 The minimum investment in most index funds is not large.
 If you buy an index ETF instead of an index mutual fund, your minimum investment is the cost of one share which ranges from $50 to a few hundred.

 Index funds offer other advantages.
 They provide diversification of your portfolio.
 If you invest in an index fund tracking a broad market index like the Standard and Poor’s 500, you get the diversification of your portfolio.
 However, an investor will end up with a large part of their investment in companies like Apple, Microsoft and Amazon since they make up such a big part of the index.
 If the technology sector experiences a pull-back, so will index funds that track that index.

 Index funds may perform better than actively managed funds over the long run.
-For the five years ending December 2019, about 80% of large-cap funds underperformed the Standard and Poor’s 500.
+In fact, many large-cap funds underperformed the Standard and Poor’s 500 over the last five or so years.
 In the short term, one-third of large-cap funds beat the Standard and Poor’s 500.